-- Lack of exceedances and increasing trends of primary indicators of CCR - BSFAP water concentrations are lower than those of the corresponding constituent observed in groundwater - Major ion chemistry does not indicate mixing between BSFAP water and groundwater.
+- There are a lack of exceedances and increasing trends of primary indicators of CCR. - BSFAP water concentrations are lower than those of the corresponding constituent observed in groundwater. - Major ion chemistry does not indicate mixing between BSFAP water and groundwater.